dmwm/CMSMonitoring/doc/AlertManagement/README.md

   -verbose int
     	verbosity level
 ```
-The dataflow and logic behind ssb_alerting tool can be well visualized in the below diagram.
+The dataflow and logic behind ssb_alerting tool can be visualized in the diagram below.
 ![Alt text](alerting.jpg)

 ### ssb_alert.sh